cursor()

 =A4.create@yd(#EID,Defiled,NAME,GENDER;if(GENDER=="F",1,2))

-Create a multizone composite table, set EID as the key, use @d option to make Defiled field the deletion mark and put records where GENDER is F to 1.ed.ctx and the other records to 2.ed.ctx.
+Create a multizone composite table, set EID as the key, use @d option to make Defiled field the update mark and put records where GENDER is F to 1.ed.ctx and the other records to 2.ed.ctx.

 6